Git-Forked/Muzzle/README.txt

 Suggested Usage:

 Create a new chat tab for World chat.
-It's recommended to rename this tab to 'Unmuzzled', and not pay any attention to this tab.
+It's recommended to rename this tab to 'Unmuzzled' or just '.', and not pay any attention to this tab.
 Right-click this tab.
 On the menu choose 'Change Filters', and tick on 'World'.